 Convention dictates we label the rear of the tank container as the end with the discharge valves, or the end with the data markings.
 Our norm is to mount the unit on the right-hand side when viewed from the front.
-However, it can go on either side, but care must be taken to match the unit with the heating coil circuits and connections.
-If space allows, it may go on the rear sill and be adjacent to the traditional location of the steam tubes.
+However, it can be mounted on either side, but care must be taken to match the unit with the heating coil circuits and connections.